We never thought that life would change like this. We were living an everyday life, and this pandemic happened and wrecked our finances.

 Shop home brands

-This tip is everywhere and it has some weight into it.
-Home-brands are always cheaper and quality is good as compared with the price.
-I don’t see any difference in washing hands with the home-brand hand-wash and the branded one.
+This tip is everywhere, and it has some weight to it.
+Home brands are always cheaper, and the quality is good compared to the price.
+I don’t see any difference between washing hands with the home-brand hand wash and the branded one.
 So why not save the money and make your self richer instead of big brands.

 Cook from scratch

-Cooking from scratch is not only a good option for saving money but it is a great healthy option too.
+Cooking from scratch is a good option for saving money and a great healthy option.

 Create something new from your leftover foods.
-If you made a stir fry in your dinner you can make a sandwich in the breakfast.
+For example, if you made a stir fry for dinner, you could make a sandwich for breakfast.
 Or you can make a wrap with those stir-fries.

-Tip: Shop for groceries conservatively by keeping your list to the ingredients according to your present needs.
-And not buying anything which you may need in future.
+Tip: Shop for groceries conservatively by keeping your list of ingredients according to your present needs and not buying anything you may need in the future.

-Avoid any type of debt at this time.
+Avoid any debt at this time.
 Don’t use credit cards for shopping and anything else.
-You may not be able to repay the amount which can further exaggerate the problem.
+You may be unable to repay the amount, which can further exaggerate the problem.

-So the only tip for this one is, stay away from any debt.
+So the only tip for this is to stay away from any debt.
 Governments are doing a lot in providing financial support.
-Check with your country’s policies regarding this and you may be eligible for financial support.
+Check with your country’s policies regarding this, and you may be eligible for financial aid.

 7. Create a new budget

 If you already love to budget, start creating a new budget.
-This is the time we are learning to live only on basics and you may be surprised to know how much you spend on the things you don’t need.
+This is when we learn to live only on basics, and you may be surprised to know how much you spend on the things you don’t need.

-Travel, parties, outings, gatherings and even shopping are not possible at this time.
-You can skip all these categories form your budget.
-Also, you may have stockpiled many items which will be sufficient for the coming months.
+Travel, parties, outings, gatherings, and even shopping are not possible now.
+You can skip all these categories from your budget.
+Also, you may have stockpiled many items, which will be sufficient for the coming months.
 So you may not need to buy those items.

 8. Stay healthy

-Keep your health at optimum levels by exercising, staying inside and eating healthy.
-A healthy body and mind can help you cope with anything happening around you.
+Keep your health optimum by exercising, staying inside, and eating healthy.
+A healthy body and mind can help you cope with anything around you.

-Keeping yourself healthy helps not only in your own finances but it helps by not overwhelming the health system.
+Keeping yourself healthy helps not only in your finances, but it helps by not overwhelming the health system.